Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 al. <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE38883>`_.
 There will be several output files which are generated in different formats - The CSV (tabular separated plain text files) files (opened by LibreOffice or Excel), GFF3 files, TXT files and figures.
-For viewing GFF3 file, you can use a genome browser, for example `IGB <http://bioviz.org/igb/index.html>`_, `IGV <https://www.broadinstitute.org/igv/>`_ or `Jbrowse <http://jbrowse.org/>`_.
+For viewing GFF3 file, you can use a genome browser, for examples `IGB <http://bioviz.org/igb/index.html>`_, `IGV <https://www.broadinstitute.org/igv/>`_ or `Jbrowse <http://jbrowse.org/>`_.

 Before we start, please check :ref:`The format of filename` and